 Recruiter Email

-Work is performed under the supervision of the City Manager.
-This position does not supervise.
+Work is performed under the supervision of the Engineering Manager.
+This position leads and instructs the daily operational work of engineering personnel.

 * Performs all other duties and tasks as assigned.